Agents API

 return execute

-See the section on Sandbox Environments for further details on using sandboxes with Inspect.
+See the section on Sandboxing for further details on using sandboxes with Inspect.